 By Gianmarco Segato, Adult Programs Manager

-Are you out there listening?
-What would you like us to talk about next time?
-Let us know by sending us your ideas/comments by commenting here, on Facebook, Twitter or by e-mail (firstname.lastname@example.org).
+Are you listening?
+Let us know your thoughts, opinions and suggestions by commenting here, or on Facebook, Twitter or by e-mail (firstname.lastname@example.org).

-Posted by Danielle D'Ornellas / in Opera Shop / comments (0) / permalink
+Posted by Meighan Szigeti / in Hercules / comments (0) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001